rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="showWatermark"></a>
 ## *showWatermark*

 Sets whether a watermark shows on the display.

 ### Events

- No Events.
+No Events

 ### Parameters